 Location, capacity and availability of accessible transmission lines remains a significant challenge for the renewable energy industry.
-A number of more recently completed projects have discovered, upon connection to the grid, that there is insufficient available capacity in the existing transmission line for the project's generational output to be delivered - resulting in significant curtailment of the generation capacity of the project.
-In particular, a number of large-scale solar projects have experienced this situation, as these projects tend to be in more remote locations in order to capture the solar resource.
-Again, it may be prudent for developers to engage early with AEMO and transmission operators to ensure that the planned project's output can be fully accommodated.
+A number of more recently completed projects have discovered, upon connection to the grid, that there is insufficient available capacity in the existing transmission line for the project's generational output to be delivered - resulting in significant curtailment of the generation asset.
+A number of large-scale solar projects have experienced this situation, as these projects tend to be in more remote locations in order to capture the optimal solar resource.

+Again, it may be prudent for developers to engage early with AEMO and transmission operators to ensure that the planned project's output can be fully accommodated and taken into consideration for AEMO's Integrated System Plan.
+But, fundamentally, there needs to be an integrated approach to grid and generation planning and mechanisms to execute on that combined plan in a coordinated way.